 Volkswagen revealed its V-Charge project in 2015.
 The plan is for a Volkswagen e-Golf equipped with sensors and 3D maps to find open parking spaces in a garage and park without human input.
 The company suggests that there will be a prototype for demonstration available within four years.

 VW Group CEO Matthias Muller announced in March 2016 that the board had signed off on a huge autonomous driving initiative, claiming that the goal was to “[bring] these technologies to market faster than the competition.”
-The Group’s head of digitalization said that self-driving cars will be “commonplace” by 2025.
+The Group’s head of digitalization has said that self-driving cars will be “commonplace” by 2025.

 The auto giant unveiled its new Moia brand in late 2016, joining other automakers in creating a unit dedicated to new mobility services like fleet-based shuttles and autonomous, on-demand transportation.
 Shortly thereafter, the company unveiled its “Sedric” concept, a fully autonomous shuttle-like vehicle designed for ride-hailing applications.